James McCormick 11th May 2017

 that was less crazy looking on the outside?

 Stepping away from action was a welcomed relief but The Day We Met was not less crazy.
 It is a sentimental comedy with

 some very funny and wild scene and toward the end of it there is even a dramatic chase.
 In many ways it was not unlike the

-local actors and crew members from my days as assistant director in the Israeli film industry.
+and crew members from my days as assistant director in the Israeli film industry.

 You then directed the sequel to the popular Delta Force movies, Delta Force 3: The Killing Game, with a Norris in it,

 Mike Norris and a Cassavetes, Nick Cassavetes.
 How was it working with the both of them?

 I was launched into directing Delta Force 3 in the first day of filming, replacing another director, and without any preparation